 This enlargement and thickening of the nerve then takes up more space in-between the bones of the toes, leading to increased compression and more frequent pinching of the nerve.

-Morton’s Neuroma is when the nerve is compressed or pinched a sharp shooting pain, burning or numbness may be felt in the ball of the foot effected.
+When the nerve is compressed or pinched a sharp shooting pain, burning or numbness may be felt in the ball of the foot effected.